I – Curricular Structure

-In order to obtain a Master’s degree in Computer Science, students in the Program must obtain 24 credits in subjects, with nine core subjects and 15 core subjects.
-Students also need to take the courses Seminar for Dissertation and Research for Dissertation, both without attribution, but compulsory.
-In the Seminar for Dissertation discipline, the students present the dissertation proposal, which must be approved by the Examining Board.
-The students study the Research for Dissertation discipline, once already having their proposal approved, for elaboration and defense of their dissertation.
-In the case of scholarship students, it is mandatory to comply with the Teaching Internship discipline.
-The course is organized on a quarterly basis.
-The above information is contained in the Program standard.
+The Master’s course in Computer Science is organized on a quarterly basis.
+According to the Program’s norms, to obtain the title of Master in Computer Science, students of the Program need to obtain 24 credits in subjects, with at least nine credits from subjects in the basic nucleus, with the rest being complemented with specific core disciplines.
+Students also need to take the Seminar for Dissertation and Research for Dissertation subjects, both without attribution of credits, but mandatory.
+In the Seminar for Dissertation discipline, students present the dissertation proposal, which must be approved by the Examining Board.
+The students take the course Research for Dissertation, once their proposal has already been approved, for the preparation and defense of their dissertation.
+In the case of scholarship students, the discipline of Teaching Internship is mandatory.

-Specifically, we identified two main lines of research whose maturity we believe will lead to the consolidation of the area of Data Science within a horizon of a few years of research and development: (i) Data Management and Applications and (ii) Data Based Methods, which are best described on page Research Areas.
+Specifically, we identified two main lines of research whose maturity leads to a comprehensive formation of Computer Scientist with a solid background in Data Science in a horizon of some years of research and development: (i) Data and Application Analysis and (ii) Learning Machine and Optimization.

-The PPCIC uses educational technologies in the Master’s Program.
-Their teaching materials are primarily and preferably accessed through the Moodle Platform.
-Through the platform, students have access to support materials, submit work and interact with each other and teachers.
-The classrooms were recently equipped with interactive whiteboards with resources for teachers.
+PPCIC uses educational technologies in the Master’s Program.
+Its teaching materials are essential and preferably accessed through the Moodle Platform.
+Through the platform, students have access to support materials, submit papers and interact with each other, as well as with teachers.
+The classrooms have recently been equipped with interactive whiteboards with resources for teachers.

-Another innovative feature is the Weekly Research Seminar.
-These seminars aim to stimulate PPCIC learners in their ability to organize their research and present their ideas.
-The seminars take place during each academic term, with the participation of students enrolled in the second quarter of the course onwards.
-In the seminars the students present: (i) articles accepted for publication in conferences, for rehearsal purposes; (Ii) articles made over some course in the previous quarter; (Iii) an account of the evolution of his research.
-Through such presentations, students gain feedback on their work and presentations, aiding in their academic development.
+Another innovative feature is in the Weekly Research Seminars.
+Such seminars aim to stimulate PPCIC students in their ability to organize their research and present their ideas.
+The seminars take place throughout each academic quarter, with the participation of students enrolled from the second quarter of the course onwards.
+In seminars, students present: (i) articles accepted for publication in conferences, for the purpose of prior / essay; (ii) articles made during any course taken in the previous quarter; (iii) an account of the evolution of his research.
+Through such presentations, students obtain feedback on their work and presentations, assisting in their academic development.

-The Weekly Research Seminars are integrated into the discipline of Scientific Methodology in Computation.
-Thus, newcomers to the course have the opportunity to observe in practice the concepts explored in the discipline, as well as to know the researches in progress by other students and to allow a greater integration between them.
+The Weekly Research Seminars are integrated into the discipline of Scientific Methodology in Computing.
+Thus, students who recently joined the course have the opportunity to observe in practice the concepts explored in the discipline, as well as to know the research in progress by other students, which mobilizes greater integration between them.

-It is also worth mentioning the participation of undergraduate students in the seminars, as an additional activity to their training, through the computation of compulsory hours.
-Such participation is important, allowing a greater integration of these with the students of the PPCIC.
-Along with the discipline of Applied Research Practice, the seminars represent yet another stimulus for undergraduates to pursue their masters degree.
+It is also worth mentioning the participation of undergraduate students in seminars, as a complementary activity to their training, through the calculation of mandatory hours.
+Such participation is important, allowing for a greater integration of these with PPCIC students.
+Along with the discipline of Applied Research Practice, the seminars represent another stimulus for undergraduate students to follow in the master’s degree.